eheinzen/elo/README.md

 - `elo.winpct()` which fits a model based on win percentage

-Please see the vignette for examples.
+Please see the vignettes for examples.

 # Naming Schema